 Many alternative remedies and natural dietary supplements are easy to access, whether on the Internet or at your local pharmacy.
-Yet before you begin treating bipolar disorder with natural dietary supplements or an alternative remedy, it’s important to do your homework and know what you’re putting into your body.
-In addition, always discuss any alternative remedy or dietary supplement with your doctor to avoid an herb/drug interaction, which can be quite serious.
+Yet before you begin taking natural dietary supplements or an alternative remedy, it’s important to do your homework and know what you’re putting into your body.
+In addition, always discuss any alternative remedy or dietary supplement with your doctor to avoid an herb/drug interaction, which could be medically dangerous.
 It is important to recognize that the efficacy of dietary supplements is not overseen by the Food and Drug Administration [FDA] in the same way that the FDA regulates conventional medicines and food products, and they may not be recognized by the medical community as relevant or scientifically valid methods for treating bipolar disorder.

 What is a dietary supplement?

 According to the FDA, in order for an ingredient of a dietary supplement to be a "dietary ingredient," it must be one or any combination of the following substances: